UCLeuvenLimburg/advanced-programming-topics/fp/stateless-vs-stateful.md

 If the timing is exactly right, it is possible that `name` is cleared between the moment it is checked and the moment it is copied.
+Run the code in `samples/person-race-condition` to see it in action.

-We fix this as follows:
+We can fix this as follows:

 ```java
 // Java